varunmulloli/frontend-challenge/README.md

 # FinCompare Front-end Challenge

+The application is built as a single page application with server side rendering using React.
+It uses ReasonML for type safe development and BuckleScript for compiling ReasonML code to JavaScript.
+Parcel is used to bundle the compiled `.js` files.
+The libraries used in this application are mostly the BuckleScript bindings for popularly used libraries, and a few that are specifically required for ReasonML.
+A few of them are:

+* `bs-platform` - The BuckleScript compiler
+* `bs-express` - BuckleScript bindings for Express.js
+* `bs-css` - Bindings for the CSS-in-JS library Emotion
+* `bs-fetch` - Bindings for fetch
+* `bs-jest` - Bindings for Jest
+* `bs-json` - For type safe JSON handling.

+## Code Organisation
+All source code are in the `src/` folder and unit tests are in the `__tests__/` folder.
+Once the code is built, all ReasonML files (with `.re` extension) will be compiled to their corresponding JavaScript files (having the extension `*.bs.js`) in the same folder.
+There are two files in the `src/` folder: `Server.re` and `Client.re`. `Server.re` has the server creation code and it's compiled form `Server.bs.js` is used to start the Node.js server. `Client.re` is the root of the single page application and it's compiled form `Client.bs.js` is used as the entry point to Parcel, which will bundle all `.js` files and places it in `/dist/client.js`.

 The purpose of this challenge is to let the developer show familiarity and skills with frontend technologies by creating a simple app using what its judges best, regarding patterns, libraries, and architeture.

 ## The Challenge